The Italian Job: Locations

+The opening scenes with the Lamborghini Miura were shot at Great St Bernard Pass, and have been recreated by the owner of the car.
 The interior of the prison that held Bridger was Kilmainham Gaol in Dublin, Ireland.
 The exterior, seen when Croker leaves, is HM Prison Wormwood Scrubs in west London.
-Upon his release, Croker stays at the Royal Lancaster Hotel in Bayswater, London.
-Denbigh Close, Notting Hill, W11, was used as the location for Croker's home.
+Upon his release, Croker stays at the Royal Lancaster Hotel in Bayswater, London, where he celebrates with what is implied to be an orgy; his room became a favourite haunt of rock stars after the release of the film.
+Denbigh Close, Notting Hill, London W11, was used as the location for Croker's home.

-The training sessions shown for the Mini drivers were at the Crystal Palace race track in Upper Norwood, South London.
+The training sessions shown for the Mini drivers were at the Crystal Palace race track in Upper Norwood, south London.
 The attempt to blow off the doors of the bullion van, which caused its total destruction and produced Croker's line "You're only supposed to blow the bloody doors off!", took place at Crystal Palace Sports Centre.
 The Crystal Palace transmitter can be seen in the background.
 The meeting at the misty funeral was filmed in Cruagh Cemetery, in the foothills of the Dublin Mountains.
-The office block that doubled as the Turin traffic control centre was Apex House in Hanworth, Middlesex the then head office of the television rental chain Thorn (DER).
+The office block that doubled as the Turin traffic control centre was Apex House in Hanworth, Middlesex, the then head office of the television rental chain Thorn (DER).

 The chase sequences were filmed in Turin, except for the chase through the sewer tunnel, which was shot in the Sowe Valley Sewer Duplication system in the Stoke Aldermoor district of Coventry in the English Midlands, filmed from the back of a Mini Moke.
-The person on the far side who closes the gate at the end of sewer tunnel is the director, Peter Collinson.
-Collinson also appeared in the scene on the highway when the ramps get jettisoned, clinging to the right-hand rear door of the coach as the Minis enter at speed.
+The person on the far side who closes the gate at the end of the sewer tunnel is the director, Peter Collinson.
+Collinson also appears in the scene on the highway when the ramps get jettisoned, clinging to the right-hand rear door of the coach as the Minis enter at speed.

 A portion of the car chase was filmed as a dance between the Minis and police cars with a full orchestra playing "The Blue Danube" inside Pier Luigi Nervi's Palazzo Esposizioni, usually used for the Turin Motor Show (and now a hospital library).
+The sequence was deleted from the final cut but is readily available to view.

 The final escape from Turin was filmed on the road from Ceresole Reale via Lago Agnel to Nivolet Pass (the highway does not lead to France or Switzerland because it is a dead end).